meircif/lumi-lang/docs/memory-management.rst

 To allow empty references, the reference type must be declared as "conditional" using the ``?`` sign.
 Empty value can be set using ``_`` sign.

-This is :ref:`currently implemented <variables>`, but not fully optimized.
+This is :ref:`currently implemented <conditionals>`, but not fully optimized.
 In the future the syntax may be slightly different and look like this::

    user String? cond-str  ; initialized as empty